h34tnet/jQuery.fn.faytFilter/README.markdown

       delay:          100             // keyUp delay in ms };

-### custom function
+### Custom function

 options.method takes a function(filter, opts), where filter is the filter text and opts are the options, that returns another function that takes the text of the element.

-return true if it matches or false otherwise
+The inner function should return true if it matches or false otherwise.

     $('SELECT').faytFilter({
         // matches the beginnings of a word